waffleio/waffle.io-takeout/doc/INSTALL.md

 #### Trusting our root CA
 A root CA was generated during the install process and saved on the host machine at `/etc/waffle/ca-certificates/waffle-root-ca.crt`.
 This is the certificate you need to trust.
 You have 2 options for trusing it:

-1. Often times, system administraitors can trust certificates within your domain environment.
+1. Often times, system administrators can [trust certificates within your domain environment](https://technet.microsoft.com/en-us/library/cc754841.aspx#BKMK_adddomain).
 This approach will trust Waffle Takeout's self-signed certs for all machines bound to your domain.
 You need to ask a system administrator if this is an option for you and provide them with the certificate at `/etc/waffle/ca-certificates/waffle-root-ca.crt`.
-2. Each user of Waffle Takeout needs to trust the certificate on their own machine.
-Each will need to obtain the certificate from `/etc/waffle/ca-certificates/waffle-root-ca.crt` and then follow these instructions:
+2. Each user of Waffle Takeout can individually trust the certificate on their own machine.
+This is obviously not ideal.
+If you want to use our self-signed certificates, we highly recommend trusting at a domain level.
+If you do go with each individual trusing the certificate, they need to  `/etc/waffle/ca-certificates/waffle-root-ca.crt` and then follow these instructions:
   - [For OSX users](https://support.apple.com/kb/PH18677?locale=en_US)
   - [For Windows users](https://technet.microsoft.com/en-us/library/cc754841.aspx#BKMK_addlocal)